Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Debel :

 \ de·bel \ transitive verb; to overcome or beat an opponent in combat.
-Also, conquer, subdue.
+And also, conquer, subdue.

 "Since the satisfaction of debelling Chad Jr. at paintball every weekend had lost its charm, Charlotte decided to take their relationship to the next level."